FAQ for Students

 How do I get to see a tutor?

 It’s easy.
 We take walk-ins and appointments.
 The sessions start on the hour and last for up to 50 minutes.
 An appointment isn’t required, but we recommend one because when we’re really busy, we can’t guarantee everyone a tutor.
 You can schedule an appointment online.
 The WC is located in ZSR 426, around the corner and down the hall from the Reference Desk.

 Who are the tutors?

 The Writing Center staff includes undergraduate and graduate students.
 Some are English majors, but not all.
 We hire students from all disciplines, including Economics, Business, and Biology.
-The one thing they all have in common is they have lots of experience with reading and writing, and love to share that experience with others.
+The one thing they all have in common is that they have lots of experience with reading and writing and love to share that experience with others.

 What should I bring to my session?

 Any and all information about the assignment, preferably the actual instructions given by the professor (it is hard for us to help you if neither of us understands the exact purpose and requirements of the assignment).
 Bring a draft of your work-in-progress at any stage, including the very beginning if you’re having trouble getting started.
 However much work you’ve written so far, we prefer that you bring a hard copy because it’s easier to mark up than a computer screen.
 However, a hard copy is not required.